LuxuryRangeRover/RoAnalytics/op estimates.md

 ---

-## 2. RAP vs Valued Items in Overpay Estimates
-- RAP Items
-  - *Most* RAP items are valued purely by their Recent Average Price (RAP), meaning **their worth is directly tied to how frequently and how well they sell** on the market.
-- Valued Items
-  - Valued items are valued based on completed trades, offers, and demand trends (The rap can still affect their valuation, but not as much for items > 100K).

-## 3. Overpay Estimate Calculations
+## 2. Overpay Calculations for RAP items
-Because these two item types are valued differently, **their overpay estimates are also calculated differently**:
-- RAP Items: rely on **price behavior and sale trends**.
+- RAP-based items rely primarily on price behavior and sale trends rather than assigned Rolimon’s values..
-  - RoAnalytics estimates overpays for these based on:
+  - RoAnalytics estimates overpays for these items using:
-    - The current item’s RAP
+    - The item’s current RAP
-    - The item's best price
+    - *(Planned) The item’s best price*
-    - How often the item sells (the demand)
+    - *(Planned) The item’s sale frequency - demand*
+  - The baseline estimate assumes an average overpay of 10% of the item’s RAP.
+For example, a 4,000 RAP item typically receives around 400 R$ in overpay.
+  - This 10% rule is then split into two separate overpay types:
+    - Overpay to Give:
+      - RoAnalytics uses 6%–8% of the item’s RAP as the typical range
+    - Overpay to Recieve:
+      - This range is slightly higher, at 10%–12% of the item’s RAP
+  - Both types include a ±2% tolerance range to account for market variation.
+  - Example: A 4,000 RAP item would have:
+    - Overpay to Give: 240–320 R$
+    - Overpay to Receive: 400–480 R$

+## 3. Overpay Calculations for Valued items
 - Valued Items: depend on **trading patterns, proof data, and market activity**.
   - RoAnalytics estimates overpays for these based on:
     - The item’s rap to value ratio
     - A detailed prediction model, that is generated from a given set of data, which is slipt into 3 different tiers: low, mid, high
   -
 ---

 ## 4. TO BE ADDED